canepi/scTEM-seq/README.md

 * `/examples/`: Four example cov files and Coverage summary table.
 * `/Processing/`: Contains additional details and example scripts for processing the fastq files into coverage files (steps 127-131 in the protocol paper)
 * `/Protocol_related_material/`: This contains information directly related to the library prep steps leading up to the sequencing run.
-* `/scripts/`: R scripts with functions to obtain an up-to-date and filtered SINE-Alu annotation file, and produced coverage summary files from the cov files produced by scTEM-seq.
+* `/scripts/`: R scripts with functions to obtain an up-to-date and filtered SINE-Alu annotation file, and create coverage summary files from the cov files produced by scTEM-seq.

 N.B.
-The coverage summary script can also be used to obtain methlyation levels in other genomic contexts as long as the annotation file used is in the same format (with the same headers) as the example SINE-Alu annotaiton file provided here.
+The coverage summary script can also be used to obtain methylation levels in other genomic contexts as long as the annotation file used is in the same format (with the same headers) as the example SINE-Alu annotation file provided here.

 How to:
 --------
-Once you have obtained the coverage files (.cov) files following the sequencing and processing steps in the [scTEMseq protocol]() or [Processing subdirectory](Processing/Readme.md), you can obtain the global methylation estimates and additional QC info. by following the steps below.
+Once you have obtained the coverage files (.cov) files following the sequencing and processing steps in the [scTEMseq protocol]() or [Processing subdirectory](Processing/Readme.md), you can obtain the global methylation estimates and additional QC information by following the steps below.

 #### STEP 1: Create a (SINE-Alu) annotation file.
-The cov summary scripts can work without the annotation file, but it advised to use one to provide additional QC metrics.
+The cov summary scripts can work without the annotation file, but it's advised to use one to provide additional QC metrics.
 Additionally, the coverage summary script can be used on any '.cov' file to obtain methylation levels in other genomic contexts, as long as the annotation file used contains the minumum column names 'chr', 'start' and 'end'.
 This should be a text file (comma separated) with one element per line.

 #### STEP 1A: Download annotation file: